sumithpdd/flutterdevcamp/website/src/pages/workshops/flutter-devcamp-week-9.md

   mapsLongitude: 0.0788842
 ---
 * End of the Bootcamp.
+* Certificate ceremony
 * Setting up Internship Interviews.
-* Lucky one get Opportunity.
+* Networking and party